 Recruitment is like putting an over tired toddler to sleep…

 I’ve been in recruitment for nearly six years and the closest thing that I can compare it to is putting an over tired toddler to sleep.
 We put our hearts and souls into it and because you work with people in both cases, the emotions you feel are very real.
 For those of you with kids, you’ll know what I’m talking about.
 For those without kids, I’ll try and paint a picture of things to come.
 I’m a father of two very busy boys.
-My eldest is four years old and the new little guy turned one in October last year.
+My eldest is four years old and the new little guy turned one in February this year.

 Like working on a brand new exciting role, you almost look forward to putting your busy little guy down for a nap, especially after having a really busy and stressful day.
 You look forward to that window of hope and know that soon, there will be a reward for all your hard work.
 You start sourcing and go through multiple CV’s and find suitable candidates.
 Because of the skills shortage you have to entice a happily employed and well-remunerated candidate to throw their hat in the ring, much like explaining to a child that a nap would be the best for all parties involved.
 Change is inevitable and a new job, much like a nap for a child is something that might not sound like the best idea, but change is good and you might not be happy now, but you will be soon.